-With the approval of a supervising faculty member and Department Chairperson, a student carries out an independent research project on a topic currently being studied by the faculty member or on an original project developed by the student and faculty member.
+With the approval of a supervising faculty member and Department Chairperson, a student may carry out an independent research project on a topic currently being studied by the faculty member or on an original project developed collaboratively by the student and faculty member.
 The course number is listed as 496 preceded by the Department identification in which the project is being pursued.
+The student must complete an online application, which requires approval by the faculty member and department chair, at the time of pre-registration.
+The form can be found at: www.stonehill.edu/international/internships/ directed study application